When you prepare your baby's food at home you know exactly what your baby is eating.

-Homemade baby foods are cheaper to prepare than buying ready-made baby foods.
+Homemade baby foods are also cheaper to prepare than buying ready-made baby foods.

 Making baby food

-You can use fruit, vegetables, pulses, meat or fish to make baby food.
-Liquidise, puree, chop or mash the ingredients, depending on the stage of weaning.
+You can use meat, fish, chicken, pulses, vegetables, fruit, potato, rice or pasta to make baby food.
+Liquidise, purée, chop or mash the ingredients, depending on the stage of weaning.

 Follow these step-by-step guides when you're making baby food: